 With these trains we expect to recreate the early days of steam rail tours in the 1980s when travelling over the Cumbrian Fells was the icing on the cake in the main line steam calendar.

 We have a high-speed journey down the West Coast Main Line to Carlisle, hauled by a blue Class 86 electric locomotive.
-We then enjoy a steam tour from Carlisle via the Cumbrian Coast to Carnforth.
+We then enjoy a steam tour from Carlisle back to Carnforth via the Cumbria Coast.
 We return from Carnforth to London behind our blue electric locomotive.

 We leave London Euston at around 07:00 with electric traction, and speed north along the West Coast Main Line (WCML).
 We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
 We continue north along the WCML to Preston, our final stop to pick up passengers.

-At Carlisle, we will change over our electric locomotive for today’s steam locomotive, expected to be 45690 Leander.
-Our return steam hauled journey to Carnforth takes the scenic coastal route around the Cumbrian Coast.
+We leave Carlisle steam hauled and our return steam hauled journey to Carnforth takes the scenic coastal route around the Cumbrian Coast.
 After Maryport, we run along the shoreline through to the industrialised district of Workington, once a centre for the production of iron and steel.
 There are spectacular cliff edge views as we journey southwards from Workington through to Whitehaven, with the Isle of Man visible on a clear day across the Irish Sea.
 We run very close to the shoreline for several miles prior to St Bees, famous for its priory and school.
-We pass Sellafield, where the British Nuclear Fuels works dominates the landscape.
-At Ravenglass, we meet up with the miniature Ravenglass & Eskdale Railway which is normally steam operated.
+We pass Sellafield, where the British Nuclear Fuels plant dominates the landscape.
+At Ravenglass, we meet up with the narrow gauge Ravenglass & Eskdale Railway which is normally steam operated.

 At Millom, we head inland and follow the sweeping estuary through Foxfield and Kirkby in Furness.
 We will avoid Barrow in Furness by taking the ‘Park’ cut off line to Dalton in Furness.
 After Ulverston, we cross Leven Viaduct and curve along the edge of the bay through to Grange-over-Sands.
 There are more views across Morecambe Bay as we cross the lengthy Kent Viaduct at Arnside and approach Carnforth.
 Here, we shall say farewell to our gallant steam locomotive and our blue Class 86 electric locomotive will take over for a fast run to London Euston.
 We stop at the same stations as on the outward journey to set down passengers.